OlivierLDff/QaterialGallery/README.md

 ## Build

-QQuickMaterialHelperGallery is a cross platform application that can be build natively or cross compiled.
+QaterialGallery is a cross platform application that can be build natively or cross compiled.
 Qt precompiled binary are required and can be download from the [official website](http://download.qt.io/archive/qt/).
 Then simply use the qt manager to install the toolchain that you need.
 Minimum Qt version is `5.12`.

 ### Windows